7. Control Description Language¶

 Section 10.

-The CDL consists of the following elements:
+The CDL language consists of the following elements:

-A list of elementary control blocks, such as a block that adds two signals and outputs the sum, or a block that represents a PID controller.
+A list of elementary blocks, such as a block that adds two signals and outputs the sum, or a block that represents a PID controller.

 Connectors through which these blocks receive values and output values.